-Of course Jerusalem had been attacked after the Jewish War, the Crusades which I believe is the Battle of Gog and Magog is a prime example.
-The NASB translation of Zechariah 14:11 reads differently: “People will live in it [Jerusalem], and there will no longer be a curse, for Jerusalem will dwell in security.”
-The NET Bible also translates Zechariah 14:11 similar to the NASB: “And people will settle there, and there will no longer be the threat of divine extermination—Jerusalem will dwell in security.”
-The NASB and NET Bible translations are, of course, historically more accurate.
-After Israel’s first century war with Rome, Jerusalem did, of course, have peace for a period but this does not mean that Jerusalem would never ever be attacked in the future.
+The NIV quoted above translates v.
+11 to say that Jerusalem will never again be destroyed.
+This is a bit of an overstatement.
+Of course Jerusalem had been attacked after the Maccabean Wars.
+Jerusalem was subsequently destroyed during the Jewish War and the Crusades.
+The NASB translates this verse as follows: “People will live in it [Jerusalem], and there will no longer be a curse, for Jerusalem will dwell in security.”
+The NET Bible also translates this verse in similar language: “And people will settle there, and there will no longer be the threat of divine extermination—Jerusalem will dwell in security.”
+These translations are certainly more accurate historically.
+After the Jewish War, Jerusalem did experience peace for a time though this does not mean that it was never again going to be attacked.

 12 This is the plague with which the LORD will strike all the nations that fought against Jerusalem: Their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.

 Fulfilled!
 Zechariah 14:12 Commentary: The Eruption of Vesuvius May Fulfill v.
 12.

 Under Titus’ leadership, Jerusalem was attacked and destroyed.
 Nine years after this military victory, Titus succeeded his father as emperor of Rome.
 During this time, I believe God patiently waited to fulfill the plague described in v.
 12. After Titus, the Roman general responsible for Jerusalem’s desolation, had at last become emperor of Rome in June of A.D.
 79, the scourge of Zechariah 14:12 may have been released.